orientechnologies/orientdb-docs/src/distributed/Distributed-Configuration.md

 ### 100% Asynchronous Writes

 By default writeQuorum is "majority".
 This means that it waits and checks the answer from at least N/2+1 (where N is the number of available nodes) nodes before to send the ACK to the client.
-After the quorum is reached, the responses are managed asyncrhonously.
+After the quorum is reached, the responses are managed asynchronously.
 For example, with 3 nodes and `writeQuorum: "majority"`, then after the 2nd node's answer, the collecting and check of the 3rd node answer is managed asynchronously.
 You could also set this to 1 to have all the writes asynchronous.

 ### Full Consistency